erichaagdev/develocity-build-processor/README.md

 #### Build models

-By default, the Develocity API returns a very limited amount of data about each build.
+By default, the Develocity API returns very limited data about each build.
-To get more details, you need to define the *build models* to be returned.
+To get more details, you need to declare the *build models* you require.
-The more build models that are requested, the longer the query will take.
+The more build models that are required, the longer the query will take.

 This library works similarly.
 To use the additional data from the requested build models, cast the returned `Build` into a `BazelBuild`, `GradleBuild`, `MavenBuild`, or `SbtBuild`.